 - Big Brother Mentor: To Tifanie.
 Originally, he didn't care all that much about the game, with his main goal being to see how blacksmithing works in VR.
 He ended up being hooked to the game and supporting the first ever boss clear.

 - Brown Axes Are Better

 - Genius Bruiser: He's Tifanie's mentor in blacksmithing, and he takes this knowledge to the game to create the best weapons.

 - I Have Many Names: Not him, but his axe.
 It's been given various names by bystanders, such as Thunder Lion and the Chocolate Axe.
-Each time, Black took care to incorporate the new nickname of his weapon into it.
+Each time, Black took care to incorporate the new nickname of his weapon into it in some form.

 - Older and Wiser: Being 30 years old makes him this to the rest of the Order of Sol's cast.

 - Only Sane Man: Among the first ever boss clear in the game, he says that Devli was the only one who was remotely competent at party strategy, with people like Dragun and Jesus-kun in the party who relied on their own skill to carry the crew.

 Devli / Kaimon Hisao

 - A famed player, he was the one who lead the first ever boss fight party.

 - Challenge Gamer: Instead of going on with the clearing rush, he power-leveled himself to be the first one to solo-clear the first boss.